rashed-k/Kops-skills/README.md

   -AmazonEventBridgeFullAccess

 # Create ec2 Instance for Kops-workstation
+## You can choose any instance type as long it's supported
   Icon name: computer-vm
   <br />
            Chassis: vm